kexiZeroing/kexiZeroing.github.io/src/blog/learn-from-advent-of-vue.md

 When using the render function instead of templates, you'll be using the `h` function a lot (`hyperscript` - "JavaScript that produces HTML").
 It creates a virtual node, an object that Vue uses internally to track updates and what it should be rendering.
 These render functions are essentially what is happening "under the hood" when Vue compiles your single file components to be run in the browser.

 If you write render functions, you can use runtime-only builds and save bundle size.
 No template compiler needed if you don’t use templates.
+- Standalone build: includes both the compiler and the runtime.
+- Runtime only build: since it doesn't include the compiler, you need to either pre-compiled templates in a compile step, or manually written render functions.
+The npm package will export this build by default, since when consuming Vue from npm, you will likely be using a compilation step, during which vue-loader will perform the template pre-compilation.

 ```vue
 <script>